vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

   - name: scale_baking.pbmx
     url: /assets/2026-01-30/scale_baking.pbmx
 ---
-CAS is a South Korea–based manufacturer of industrial and commercial weighing scales.
+[CAS](http://www.globalcas.com/) is a Korean company that makes industrial and commercial weighing equipment.
 In this week's article, we will discuss how to interact with those scales from our Peakboard application.
 Spoiler: It's easy!

 ## Set up the CAS extension